marcelroed/spring2024-assignment1-basics/rustsrc/README.md

 ## Installation
 1. Ensure you have Rust on your machine.
 You can get it with rustup, using the system package manager, or even with conda.
 `rustc` and `cargo` should be available on your machine.
+Additionally, Oniguruma (the library used for complex regex parsing) requires `clangdev`, which can be gotten by just installing clang on your machine.
+If this is missing, the compiler will fail referencing "ONIG".

 2. `maturin` is used to build PyO3 code, so install that using `pip`:
 ```sh